praetorian555/rndr/README.md

  * RNDR_UNITY - Enables unity build of the library.
 By default OFF.
  * RNDR_SANITIZER - Enables address sanitizer in the build.
 By default OFF.
- * RNDR_HANDMADE - Use software implementation of the rendering API.
-By default OFF.
-Currently not building so don't use!
  * RNDR_DX11 - Use DX11 as the implementation of the rendering API.
 By default ON.